calvinw/chainlit-mcp-client/chainlit.md

 For example `calvinw/coffee-shop/main` is [here](https://www.dolthub.com/repositories/calvinw/coffee-shop)

-You will be able only be able to query it in *view* only mode unless you pass it a dolt api token.
+You will be able only be able to query it in *view* only mode unless you set up a dolt api key and pass that to the LLM to pass to the MCP (be careful!)

-## Setting (and Connecting) the Dolt Database MCP

-Click on the plug icon to set up the MCP:
+When you are on the setup page for MCPs, enter in the following:

 ### Type (dropdown on the right)
 ```bash